jackos/intro-to-gpu/intro-to-gpu.md

 ## Tensor indexing from threads

-Now that we have the data set up, we can wrap the data in a `LayoutTensor` so that we can reason about how to index into the array, allowing each thread to get its corrosponding value:
+Now that we have the data set up, we can wrap the data in a `LayoutTensor` so that we can reason about how to index into the array, allowing each thread to get its corresponding value:

 ```mojo
 from layout import Layout, LayoutTensor